AkshayRaut1321/Tasky/README.md

 5. Option to convert Note to Checklist and back - DONE
 6. User should be able to add checkbox between items - DONE
 7. If a new checkbox item is added in middle then set focus on that - DONE
-8. Add schedule for notes
+8. Add schedule for notes - In progress
 9. Search feature
 10. Delete feature
 11. History of notes